Plain English Breakdown

 What This Bill Does

-- Allows the registration of older imported cars that are at least 25 years old without needing to meet today's safety rules.
+- Allows the state to register vehicles that are at least 25 years old if they were legally imported into the United States without requiring them to meet current federal safety standards.

 Who It Names or Affects